alexandernt/csv-data-quality-validator/README.md

+# Purpose
+To analyze a .csv file for data quality errors/discrepencies.

 # How to use
 1) Inside input/csv add the .csv file that you would like to validate.
 2) Replace following variables with the correct attributes: